treeman/rustbot/README.markdown

 TODO
 ====

-* Decide on writer interface (&str vs String vs &String...)
-* Upload to pastebin when we have many lines output
 * Logging
 * Auto-op in our channel
+* Upload to pastebin when we have many lines output
+* Move messages from String to &str
 * Autostart in screen

 Implement some behaviour